Free during early access — every feature is unlocked for our first users, no credit card required.Create your free profile

 Cultural Impact and Notability

 The cat permeates German culture, from the literary works of E.T.A.
 Hoffmann (The Life and Opinions of the Tomcat Murr) to linguistic idioms such as "die Katze im Sack kaufen."
-In contemporary society, Germany hosts major feline exhibitions in Dortmund and Offenbach, which serve as international hubs for the exchange of genetic stock and breeding expertise.
+In contemporary society, Germany hosts major feline exhibitions.
+The 1.
+DEKZV runs a calendar of championship shows in venues such as Albstadt, while long-established events in Dortmund and Offenbach have served for decades as international hubs for the exchange of genetic stock and breeding expertise.
+As listed on the DEKZV's official calendar, the next scheduled championship is the 9–10 May 2026 show at the Zollern-Alb-Halle in 72461 Albstadt.

 The feline's status in Germany is characterized by its transition from a biological pest control agent to a protected family member, governed by rigorous standards of care and deep-seated historical appreciation.

 The domestic cat's status in Germany is a testament to the species' successful transition from a utilitarian biological pest control agent to a highly valued family member.
-Governed by some of the world's most rigorous animal welfare standards and supported by a culture of high nutritional and ethological literacy, the feline in Germany enjoys a protected and privileged position.
+Governed by the rigorous animal welfare standards codified in the Tierschutzgesetz and supported by a culture of high nutritional and ethological literacy, the feline in Germany enjoys a protected and privileged position.
 As the German 'Katzenfreunde' continue to prioritize genetic health and environmental enrichment, the Federal Republic remains a primary influence on the European cat fancy and a model for modern feline husbandry.